content-services/zest/release/docs/ContainerContainerPushRepository.md

 `func (o *ContainerContainerPushRepository) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetRetainRepoVersions

-`func (o *ContainerContainerPushRepository) GetRetainRepoVersions() int64`

-GetRetainRepoVersions returns the RetainRepoVersions field if non-nil, zero value otherwise.

-### GetRetainRepoVersionsOk

-`func (o *ContainerContainerPushRepository) GetRetainRepoVersionsOk() (*int64, bool)`

-GetRetainRepoVersionsOk returns a tuple with the RetainRepoVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRetainRepoVersions

-`func (o *ContainerContainerPushRepository) SetRetainRepoVersions(v int64)`

-SetRetainRepoVersions sets RetainRepoVersions field to given value.

-### HasRetainRepoVersions

-`func (o *ContainerContainerPushRepository) HasRetainRepoVersions() bool`

-HasRetainRepoVersions returns a boolean if a field has been set.

-### SetRetainRepoVersionsNil

-`func (o *ContainerContainerPushRepository) SetRetainRepoVersionsNil(b bool)`

- SetRetainRepoVersionsNil sets the value for RetainRepoVersions to be an explicit nil

-### UnsetRetainRepoVersions
-`func (o *ContainerContainerPushRepository) UnsetRetainRepoVersions()`

-UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)